careers-leela/StockMarket/Readme.md

 **Data Flow**

-**1. Trade Submission**
+**1. Transaction Submission**

--   Client submits a trade via the POST /trade endpoint.
+-   Client submits a transaction via the POST /tradtransaction endpoint.

 -   Trade is inserted into the stock_transactions table.